joe-mcgovern/vim-bowlcut/README.md

 `BowlcutJump`
 `BowlcutJumpALE`

-The first removes the temporal prefixes and suffixes, and then greps for the word under cursor.
+The first removes the globally defined prefixes and suffixes, and then greps for the word under cursor.
 If it finds a single match, it will jump to that definition and return true.
 If it finds no matches, it will do nothing and return false.
 If it finds multiple matches, it will call the function defined in the global variable